2 Bamburgh Gate

 Spacious open plan area with TV/VDVD, Wi-fi.
 Log Burner.
 Electric oven & hob.
 Fridge.
 Microwave.
 Double bed.
 French doors to private garden & patio area with seating.
 Separate bathroom - Shower.
 WC & whb.
 Private parking.

-All power and bed linen included in rent but solid fuel for the stove is not.
-Our studio cottages are compact, which makes them low maintenance, and experience has taught us that most people would prefer to pay a lower rate for their stay and do their own cleaning.
-Including in the price the cost of cleaning and the provision/laundering of towels each week, could add as much as 20-25% to each booking.
+All power and bed linen included in rental but solid fuel for the stove and bathroom towels are not.
+Our studio cottages are compact, which makes them low maintenance, and experience has taught us that most people would prefer to pay a lower rate for their stay and do their own cleaning (including in the price the cost of cleaning and the provision/laundering of towels each week, could add as much as 20-25% to each booking).
 For those less concerned about the cost, both cleaning and towels are offered as a paid option at point of booking.

 |Size||Sleeps up to 2, 1 bedrooms|